-- Public open space is land that is publicly owned and accessible.
-This normally is Council owned land, but it can also be State owned land such as a Parks Victoria reserve that is open to the public, or a Melbourne Water easement that has a shared pathway provided on it. - Restricted public open space is land that is public owned open space, but access or use is restricted.
-This includes Council owned golf courses or schools that have open space or playground areas that are accessible to the public, but only outside of school hours.
+Public open space is land that is publicly owned and accessible.
+This normally is Council owned land, but it can also be State owned land such as a Parks Victoria reserve that is open to the public, or a Melbourne Water easement that has a shared pathway provided on it.

+Restricted public open space is land that is public owned open space, but access or use is restricted.
+This includes Council owned golf courses.

-• Private open space is land that is privately owned or leased and is not accessible to the public or access is significantly restricted.
+Private open space is land that is privately owned or leased and is not accessible to the public or access is significantly restricted.
 This would include a private golf course or school land that is not accessible to the public; or a utilities easement that acts as a buffer.